 5. Bring the other edge of the wrap across baby’s body.
 Tuck in under baby’s back.

-In warm weather, your baby just needs a singlet and nappy underneath the wrap.
-Overheating has been linked to SUDI, so try to keep baby cool and comfortable while she sleeps.
+In warm weather, dress your baby in a singlet and nappy underneath the wrap.
+Overheating has been linked to SUDI, so try to keep baby cool and comfortable during sleep.

 In cool weather, dress your baby in a lightweight jumpsuit under the wrap.
 Don’t use a bunny rug or blanket – it can cause overheating.
 Be careful not to overheat the house, especially if baby is ill.